Who Framed Roger Rabbit: Plot

+While Eddie goes to the studio to interrogate Maroon, Jessica abducts Roger.
+Maroon denies involvement in Acme's murder, admitting he intended to blackmail Acme into selling his company as otherwise Cloverleaf would not buy the studio.
+Maroon is assassinated and Eddie spots Jessica fleeing the scene.
+Assuming she is the assailant, he reluctantly follows her into Toontown, choosing to discard the last of his alcohol.
+After saving Eddie from being shot by Doom, Jessica reveals her actions were to ensure Roger's safety and it was Doom who killed Acme and Maroon.
+Acme gave his will to Jessica for safety but, when she examined it, the paper was blank.

-At the Acme factory, Doom reveals himself as the sole shareholder of Cloverleaf Industries and explains his plot to destroy Toontown with a machine fueled with dip to build a freeway full of attractions in its place and force people to drive it once he has the transit system decommissioned to control all the profits.
-When Roger unsuccessfully attempts to save Jessica, the couple is tied onto a hook in front of the machine's water cannon.
-Eddie performs a comedic vaudeville act full of pratfalls, causing the weasels to die of laughter before he kicks their leader into the machine's dip vat, killing him.
-Eddie then fights Doom, who is flattened by a steamroller but survives, revealing himself as a disguised toon–and the one who killed Teddy.
-Eddie empties the machine's supply onto the factory floor, spraying it all over Doom and melting him to death.
+Doom and the Toon Patrol capture Jessica and Eddie, bringing them to Acme's factory.
+Doom reveals he is the sole shareholder of Cloverleaf and plans to erase Toontown with a Dip-spraying machine so he can build a freeway in its place, and decommission the railway system to force people to use it.
+When Roger unsuccessfully attempts to save Jessica, the couple is tied onto a hook in front of the machine's sprayer.
+Eddie distracts and kills the weasels before fighting Doom.
+After being flattened by a steamroller, Doom reveals himself as a disguised toon and Teddy's murderer.
+Struggling against Doom's toon abilities, Eddie empties the machine's Dip supply, spraying and dissolving Doom to death.
+The machine crashes through the wall into Toontown, where it is destroyed by a passenger train.

-The emptied machine then crashes through the wall into Toontown, where it is destroyed by a train.
-As the police and many dozens of toons gather at the scene, Eddie reveals Doom as Acme's murderer to everyone, clearing Roger's name.
-Eddie also discovers that Roger inadvertently wrote a love letter for Jessica on Acme's will, which was written in disappearing/reappearing ink, and Toontown's ownership is handed over to the toons.
-Having regained his sense of humor now that he has avenged Teddy, Eddie happily enters Toontown with Dolores alongside Roger, Jessica, and the other toons.
+As police and toons gather at the scene, Eddie realizes that Acme's will was written on the blank paper in temporarily invisible ink, confirming the toons inherit Toontown.
+Having regained his sense of humor, Eddie happily enters Toontown alongside Dolores, Roger, Jessica, and the toons.